 Nothing to really complain about [regarding the setup process], but nothing special, either.
 Pretty standard setup procedure.
 I never had to call and ask how to do anything (thank God!!!) but I’m sure that if I did, I would have a lot more to say about them.

 I encourage anyone considering using [omitted] webhosting to go elsewhere.
 I had nothing but problems with this host since day one.
 I now use [omitted] and I haven’t had a problem since.
 I’m not advertising for [omitted], find your own host if you don’t like them, but save yourself the heartburn and skip [omitted].

 Egad.
 You’re right.
 How do I make the switch to Levaire?

-You may begin your journey toward peace of mind and worry-free web hosting by beginning the process of transferring your web hosting account(s) by contacting us today.
+You may begin your journey toward peace of mind and worry-free Christian web hosting by beginning the process of transferring your web hosting account(s) by contacting us today.